-CUNY graduate students and faculty writing in the humanities or social sciences may apply for a shelf and scholar-only study space on the library's 2nd floor.
+CUNY doc students and faculty in the humanities & social sciences may apply for scholar-only study space on the NYPL Main branch's 2nd floor.

 Metro Referral Cards

-Reference librarians can issue Metro Referral passes for one-time, on-site use of a specific, named item from any metropolitan area library catalog.
+NYC reference librarians may issue Metro Referral passes for one-time, on-site use of a specific, named item from any metropolitan area library catalog.

 Eligibility & Registration

 A current CUNY GC photo ID at any NYPL Research Library Circulation Desk authorizes automatic borrowing privilges for NYPL.
 Apply online for additional MaRLI borrowing privileges @ NYU & Columbia.